ietf-wg-cellar/matroska-specification/iana_matroska_ids.md

 Elements found in (#annex-a-historic-deprecated-elements) have an assigned Matroska Element ID for historical reasons.
 These elements are not in use and **SHOULD NOT** be reused unless there is no other IDs available with the desired size.
-Such IDs are considered as `returned` to the IANA registry as they could be used for other things in the future.
+Such IDs are considered as `reclaimed` to the IANA registry as they could be used for other things in the future.

 Matroska Element IDs Values found in this document are assigned as initial values as follows: